-Customer Segmentation: DTC Subscriptions Explained
+Customer Acquisition Cost (CAC): DTC Subscriptions Explained

 Discover the power of customer segmentation in the world of Direct-to-Consumer (DTC) subscriptions.